Martha McSally

-Martha Elizabeth McSally (born March 22, 1966) is an American politician and former military pilot who served as a United States senator for Arizona from 2019 to 2020.
-A member of the Republican Party, she served as the U.S. representative for Arizona's 2nd congressional district from 2015 to 2019.
-McSally served in the United States Air Force from 1988 to 2010, achieving the rank of Colonel.
+Martha Elizabeth McSally (born March 22, 1966) is an American politician and former military pilot who represented Arizona in both chambers of Congress between 2015 and 2020.
+She is, to date, the last Republican to serve Arizona in the U.S. Senate.

+McSally served in the United States Air Force from 1988 to 2010, achieving the rank of colonel.
 She is the first U.S. woman to fly in combat and also the first to command a fighter squadron.
 In 2001, McSally successfully sued the United States Department of Defense in McSally v.
 Rumsfeld, challenging the military policy that required U.S. and UK servicewomen stationed in Saudi Arabia to wear the body-covering abaya when traveling off base in the country.

-Following an unsuccessful bid in 2012, McSally was elected to the House of Representatives in 2014 and served two terms.
+A member of the Republican Party, McSally ran for the U.S. House of Representatives in 2012, but was unsuccessful.
+She was elected to the House in 2014 and represented Arizona's 2nd congressional district from 2015 to 2019.
 McSally was the Republican nominee in Arizona's 2018 U.S. Senate election, losing to Democrat Kyrsten Sinema.
-After interim Senator Jon Kyl resigned from the state's other Senate seat, to which he was appointed following the death of John McCain, Governor Doug Ducey appointed McSally to replace Kyl.
-In 2020 there was a special election coinciding with the general elections to determine whether McSally would serve the remainder of McCain's Senate term.
-She lost the election to the Democratic nominee Mark Kelly, a former astronaut and husband of former congresswoman Gabby Giffords.
+After interim Senator Jon Kyl resigned from the state's other Senate seat (to which he had been appointed following the death of longtime Senator John McCain), Governor Doug Ducey appointed McSally to replace Kyl.
+In 2020, a special election was held to determine who would serve the remainder of McCain's unexpired Senate term; McSally was defeated by Democratic nominee Mark Kelly.

-President Donald Trump endorsed McSally in her 2018 Senate campaign.
-She opposes same-sex marriage and abortion in "nearly all cases", saying both issues should be decided at the state level.
+McSally opposes same-sex marriage and opposes abortion in "nearly all cases", asserting that both issues should be decided at the state level.
 She advocates increased military spending.
-She opposed and voted to repeal the Affordable Care Act, while supporting the unsuccessful American Health Care Act of 2017.
-Though criticizing Obama's use of executive action to create it, she supported Deferred Action for Childhood Arrivals until 2018, and expressed concern about Trump's travel ban and the family separation policy.
+McSally opposed and voted to repeal the Affordable Care Act and supported the unsuccessful attempt to pass American Health Care Act of 2017.
+Though criticizing Obama's use of executive action to create it, she supported Deferred Action for Childhood Arrivals until 2018 and expressed concern about President Donald Trump's travel ban and the family separation policy.

 Early life and education

 McSally was born in 1966 in Warwick, Rhode Island, the youngest of five children.
-When McSally was 12, her lawyer father, Bernard, died suddenly due to a massive heart attack.
+When McSally was 12 years of age, her father, attorney Bernard McSally, died suddenly due to a massive heart attack.
 Her mother, Eleanor (Taft), worked as a reading specialist to support the family.

 McSally was the valedictorian at St. Mary Academy – Bay View in 1984.
 During an interview with The Wall Street Journal in April 2018, McSally alleged her track and field coach pressured her into a sexual relationship during her senior year at the Catholic girls' school.
 She said that the coach used "emotional manipulation" to keep her compliant.
 She did not reveal the incident to friends or family until ten years after her graduation.

-She earned an appointment to the United States Air Force Academy, graduating in 1988 with a B.S. in Biology.
-She then earned a master's degree in public policy from Harvard University's John F. Kennedy School of Government and proceeded to pilot training.
+McSally earned an appointment to the United States Air Force Academy, graduating in 1988 with a Bachelor of Science in biology.
+She then earned a Master of Public Policy from Harvard University's John F. Kennedy School of Government and proceeded to pilot training.